-State Senator Brad Hoylman represents New York’s 27th State Senate District, which covers much of the heart of Manhattan, including the neighborhoods of Clinton/Hell’s Kitchen, Chelsea, Greenwich Village, the Upper West Side, Midtown/East Midtown, the East Village and Lower East Side.
-He was first elected to the State Senate in November 2012 after having spent more than 20 years as a Democratic grassroots activist in the communities he represents.
+State Senator Brad Hoylman represents New York’s 27th Senate District, which covers much of the heart of Manhattan including the neighborhoods of Clinton/Hell’s Kitchen, Chelsea, Greenwich Village, the Upper West Side, Midtown/East Midtown, Columbus Circle, Times Square, Stuyvesant Town-Peter Cooper Village, the East Village and Lower East Side.
+He was first elected to the State Senate in November 2012 after having spent more than 20 years as a Democratic grassroots activist in his community.

-Senator Hoylman is a former Democratic District Leader and three-term Chair of Manhattan Community Board 2.
-He is a former Trustee of the Community Service Society, New York City’s leading anti-poverty organization, and is a former board member of the Empire State Pride Agenda, Tenants & Neighbors, Class Size Matters and Citizen Action.
-A past-president of the Gay & Lesbian Independent Democrats, he and his longtime partner, David, and their young daughter, Silvia, are members of the LGBT synagogue, Congregation Beit Simchat Torah.
+Senator Hoylman is a former three-term Chair of Manhattan Community Board 2 and Democratic District Leader.
+He has served as a Trustee of the Community Service Society – New York City’s leading anti-poverty organization – and is a former board member of the Empire State Pride Agenda, Tenants & Neighbors, Class Size Matters and Citizen Action.
+A past-president of the Gay & Lesbian Independent Democrats, he and his husband, David, and their young daughter, Silvia, are members of the LGBT synagogue Congregation Beit Simchat Torah.

 He attended public schools through college and graduate school, where he was a Rhodes Scholar, as well as Harvard Law School.
 Brad formerly served as General Counsel of the Partnership for New York City, a non-profit business and civic organization.